jariou/omdk/docs/_sources/sphinx.rst.txt

-This repository is enabled with Sphinx documentation for the Python modules, and the documentation is published to
-\ https://oasislmf.github.io/omdk\  automatically via GitHub pages on updates to the GitHub repository.
+This repository is enabled with Sphinx documentation for the Python modules, and the documentation is published to `https://oasislmf.github.io/omdk <https://oasislmf.github.io/omdk>`_ automatically via GitHub pages on updates to the GitHub repository.

 Setting up Sphinx
 -----------------

-Firstly, to work on the Sphinx docs for this package you must have Sphinx installed on your system or in your virtual environment (``virtualenv`` is recommended).
+To work on the Sphinx docs for this package you must have Sphinx installed on your system or in your virtual environment (``virtualenv`` is recommended).

-You should also clone the Oasis publication repository OasisLMF.github.io.

 Building and publishing
 -----------------------